AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   class prediction, so we can assess the uncertainty ourselves.

-- Still, the Arsenal ensemble also achieved a comparable log loss score, which is very impressive for a fairly simple method.
+- Still, the Arsenal ensemble also achieved a comparable log loss score, which is very impressive considering the simple nature of its probability predictions.
 Also keep in mind that we can combine a ROCKET transformation with any classifier in theory, instead of just logistic regression.

 - Personally, I believe in finding the simplest tool that solves a problem.
 In future time series classification problems, ROCKET